 Resch’s Bakery

-Details: For the first 27 years of my life, I never had the joy of experiencing anything from Resch’s Bakery.
+Details: For the first couple of decades of my life, I never had the joy of experiencing anything from Resch’s Bakery.
 But don’t worry about me, I’m making up for the lost time.
 They’re probably best known for their birthday and wedding cakes, but there are a lot of other little goodies on the menu as well.

 Address: 4061 E Livingston Ave.